marrow/uri/README.rst

     home = URI("https://github.com/marrow/")

-The *scalar* attributes are combined into several *compound* groups for convienence:
+The *scalar* attributes are combined into several *compound* groups for convenience:

 * The ``credentials`` are a colon (``:``) separated combination of: ``user`` + ``password`` — also accessible via the shorter ``auth`` or the longer ``authentication`` attributes.
 May be assigned using array/mapping notation.